 Interferon Gamma-1b (in-ter-FEER-on GAM-ma-1b)

-Treats infections that are caused by a condition called chronic granulomatous disease.
+Treats infections caused by chronic granulomatous disease.
 Also slows the progression of severe osteopetrosis.

 When This Medicine Should Not Be Used

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.